Juanma1313/Micropython-IoT-Lib/README.md

-IoT library for Micropython
+﻿IoT library for Micro-python
 ===========================
-THIS LIBRERY IS UNDER CONSTRUCTION
+THIS LIBRARY IS UNDER CONSTRUCTION

-This project attrempts to create a small library that allows to easily define sensors, controllers and all type of devices to controll or be controlled trough a network in the IoT fashion.
+This project attempts to create a small library that allows to easily define sensors, controllers and all type of devices to control or be controlled trough a network in the IoT fashion.

-- This library is based on the folloging  set of assuptions:
+- This library is based on the following  set of assumptions:
 	* MQTT or similar protocol is being used for data transmission
 	* TCP-UDP is being used for network transport
 	* JSON format is used for data encapsulation.